By Arabella Rollison

 What does this look like?
 Well, a typical week for me is a balance of influencer work, keeping up with classes, as well as extracurriculars, internship hunting, and networking.
 You could say I have a busy schedule!

 My influencer work includes writing IG captions, blogs, photoshoots (for sponsored posts, AKA how I make my income), staying on top of social media trends, engaging with my audience, coordinating future partnerships, and answering TONS of emails.
 Yes, there are the glamorous events I get to attend and of course I don’t mind getting sent “PR packages” (freebies!) from the brands I work with, but man, it is hard work!

 All of this goes in hand with what I’ve learned from my classes in school.
 The skills transfer.
 The writing classes I’ve taken have made me better at writing captions and blog posts.
 The photojournalism course I took this year gave me new perspective of how to shoot content.
 The various PR technique classes have strengthened my ability to connect with my audience—I’ve even been able to take one in which the focus was social media!

 Being the Social Media Director at IUPUI’s chapter of PRSSA this year has also been wonderful.
 I’ve gotten to learn from some talented and interesting people in my industry this way!

 I love what I do.
 I’m thankful that being an influencer has allowed me to not just work to pay the bills in college, but to start a career.
 Where do I go from here?
 Well, I would love to work for a company in the creative field (fashion, beauty, home, etc.), directing their social media and content creation.
 I’m a junior now, but I’m already scoping out opportunities to make this dream come true!

 Arabella Rollison is a junior journalism major concentrating in public relations, with a minor in communication studies.
 She is a Content Creator and Social Media Specialist.
-Follow her on Instagram, connect with her on LinkedIn, and check out her website.
+Follow her on Instagram and connect with her on LinkedIn.